DragonLYL0718/DragonLYL0718/hobby/index.md

 ---
 layout: pagegallery
-title: Gallery
+title: Hobbies
 description: >
+  My hobbies are traveling and photography, but due to limited time, I have yet to be able to travel as much as I would like to, with fewer and fewer time for photo processing.
+I'm considering getting a film camera or a Fuji camera (being lazy).
 This gallery is currently under construction and will be used to display some photos
-permalink: /gallery/
+permalink: /hobby/
 ---

 1. this list will be replaced by the toc